TPoluch/Simple-Neural-Network-R/README.md

 # Simple-Neural-Network-R
-Using R, this neural network contains 2 hidden layers and predicts iris species using petal and sepal size values as inputs.
+This neural network predicts iris species using petal and sepal size values as inputs.
+It contains 2 hidden layers with 6 nodes in the first and 4 nodes in the second.

 <img src="Iris Neural Network Diagram.png">